sajjjadayobi/CLIPfa/README.md

 - convert to package

 ## How to use?
 You can use these models of the shelf.
+Both models create vectors with 768 dimention.
 ```python
 from transformers import CLIPVisionModel, RobertaModel, AutoTokenizer
 vision_encoder = CLIPVisionModel.from_pretrained('SajjadAyoubi/clip-fa-vision')